theboysworkers/beeware/README.md

 </p>
 <br>

 _This project originated as a bachelor's thesis at Roma Tre University, aimed at creating a honeypot to emulate a corporate network.
-It was developed by two students, Michela Sciuranza and Lorenzo Ricciardi._
+It was developed by two students, Michela Sicuranza and Lorenzo Ricciardi._

 ![Network Architecture](https://theboysworkers.github.io/beeware/network.drawio.png)